 - When trying to connect the VPN client next time, all miniports will be recreated and the VPN should be connecting successfully.

 - Switch your Network connection

-Change between cable network and WiFi and restart your router.
+Change between the cable network and WiFi and restart your router.

 - Install ZenMate on a new Windows user

 - Select the Start button, then select Settings > Accounts > Family & other people > Add someone else to this PC.